dos-group/gardening-adventure/ReadMe.md

 After the datasource has been added the next step is to add the dashboard which displays the data from the datasource.

-* To create a Grafana dashboard click on `New dashboard`(Create -> New Dashboard -> Graph).
+1. To create a Grafana dashboard click on `New dashboard`(Create -> New Dashboard -> Graph).
-* Click on Panel Title -> Edit.
+2. Click on Panel Title -> Edit.
 A new window with the graph will open up.
 Here we select the metric we would want to display in the graph.
 I will use the Temperature as an example.
-* Pick the data source that was defined earlier in the data source field.
+3. Pick the data source that was defined earlier in the data source field.
 Tip: This should be influxdb datasource.
-* edit the query as follows -> in the `FROM` line, select the sensor name in the second dropdown.
+4. edit the query as follows -> in the `FROM` line, select the sensor name in the second dropdown.
 This will be the sensor that the graph will depict values from.
 In the `SELECT` line, pick the appropriate field, for example `temperature`.
 Pick the desired grouping time interval on line 3 and save the graph by clicking the save icon on the top right hand side.
-* Check the visibility of the data on the dashboard, the data should be available as a graph.
+5. Check the visibility of the data on the dashboard, the data should be available as a graph.

 ![Dashboard Query](./documentation/diagrams/grafana-query.png)

 #### Grafana Alerts

 We used [Grafana's Alerts](https://grafana.com/docs/grafana/latest/alerting/rules/) to receive [notifications](https://grafana.com/docs/grafana/latest/alerting/notifications/) when, for example, humidity drops below a certain level.
-As an example we show here to configure an Alert sent to telegram.
-For more options please have a look at the Grafana's Alert documentation.
+As an example we show here to configure an alert sent to telegram.
+For more options please have a look at the Grafana's alert documentation.

 ##### Create a Telegram Altert